Barbara Hastings - Chief Executive

 She is able to help volunteers find placements and can help new groups to establish themselves as a voluntary body.
 Accredited facilitator for Pacific Institute’s Investment in Excellence, STEPS to Excellence for Personal Success and PX 2 courses.
 She is extremely keen to hear from any organisations that would like to improve their volunteer’s experience by obtaining the ‘Volunteer Friendly Award’.

 I started at the Volunteer Centre in 2005 as a temporary receptionist.
-I then progressed to become a Placement Officer within the Volunteer Team and am currently the Development Worker for Reshaping Care for Older People until the end of March 2015.
+I then progressed to become a Placement Officer within the Volunteer Team and then Development Worker for Reshaping Care for Older People until the end of March 2015.

 John Edgar - Digital Media Co-ordinator